-Our construction accident lawyers have many combined years of experience winning workplace accident cases.
+We have several combined years of experience in winning workplace accident cases.
 We have the necessary experience and resources to fight any insurance company that attempts to deny injured people the compensation they are rightly owed.
 If you have been injured in an accident on a construction site, whether you were working on the site or not, Winters & Yonker may be able to help.
-Call us today at (813) 223-6200 and let us discuss your case with you for free.

 A Construction Accident Attorney Can Help Prove Liability